sybrew/the-seo-framework/readme.txt

 	* Deprecation and inaccessible property/method notices now ***absolutely accurately***&trade; find the originating caller.
 	* Query error notices also now ***absolutely accurately***&trade; find the originating caller, in reverse order.
 	* `0` should be allowed as a custom social/meta title and description now.
 Use `\The_SEO_Framework\coalesce_strlen()` to test.
+	* Options are no longer fetched twice every admin request to see if they still need to be registered, but instead always use our memoization engine when possible.
+		* We offloaded this checking to the setup, so it only checks once (ever) per WordPress site.
 * **Changed:**
 	* When `tsf()` or `the_seo_framework()` are called too early (before `plugins_loaded`), they'll return a silencer class.
 	* Twitter cards are no longer validated whether a card type is provided.